Painting and Drawing for Beginners

 - techniques and tips to create an accurate drawing

-- use of line and what matters when getting ready to paint
+- use of line and tone

 - Colour mixing